Black drum: Fishing

-Black drum are bottom feeders, so they are most commonly caught with bait either on the bottom or suspended within a couple feet of the bottom.
-Bottom fishing methods are used both in surf fishing and inshore fishing.
-Shrimp is a typical bait that works well; squid can also be used and is less subject to bait stealing by hardhead catfish and Atlantic croakers which often frequent the same waters.
-There are times when the older, larger fish are more readily caught on a half or a quarter of a blue crab with the top shell removed and cut or broken to fit on a 4/0 to 9/0 hook.
+Black drum are bottom feeders, so they are most commonly caught with bait either on the bottom or suspended within a few feet of the bottom.
+Bottom-fishing methods are used both in surf and inshore fishing.
+Shrimp is a typical bait that works well; squid can also be used and is less subject to bait stealing by hardhead catfish and Atlantic croakers, which often frequent the same waters.
+Sometimes, older, larger fish are more readily caught on a half or a quarter of a blue crab with the top shell removed and cut or broken to fit on a 4/0 to 9/0 hook.
 This type of fishing is often combined with chumming, a baiting practice that involves scattering bits of fish parts and blood into the water as an attractant.
-Sometimes black drum are caught on spoons and jigs.
+Black drum also are caught on spoons and jigs.

-Black drum are reported to mouth a natural bait, so anglers need to wait a few seconds before setting the hook.
-Once a big adult drum grabs the bait, it takes off with gusto, and can put up quite a fight.
-An unsecured rod can easily be pulled into the water.
-Landing these big fish on light tackle can be challenging, and since drum are primarily scent-based feeders, there is little disadvantage in using heavier line and tackle.
-A 40-lb braided line with a comparable weight fluorocarbon leader is a good compromise between castability and strength.
-However, big drum are frequently caught with everything from 8-lb monofilament to 100-lb braided lines with heavy steel leaders.

-An effective strategy for fishing from a boat is to select a spot with a sandy bottom or oyster bed where food is plentiful at a time of day with some tidal movement.
-Pier or bank fishing should target jetties, structure, or a boat channel near a rapid increase in depth and some tidal movement.
-With stout tackle, black drum above 10 lb are relatively easy for children to catch because they are not particularly skittish and do not easily come off once they are hooked.
-Because bigger drum can make a long, strong run right after taking the bait, preventing broken line often requires a relatively light drag setting early in the fight.

 One researcher reported good success with trotline fishing techniques, which he used to catch a large sample of black drum for tagging and scientific study.

-Some states, such as Texas (as of summer 2017), allow spearfishing for black drum which often frequent jetties and other near shore structures.
+Some states, such as Texas (as of summer 2017), allow spearfishing for black drum, which often frequent jetties and other near-shore structures.